Yuxin217/causalppi/README.md

 # causalppi

-Code for: "Constructing Confidence Intervals for Average Treatment Effects from Multiple Observational Datasets".
+Code for: "Constructing Confidence Intervals for Average Treatment Effects from Multiple Datasets".

 ### Folder structure